Ms. Dorothy Leah Gould Gerber (deceased)

 July 1940 Boston, MA to May 16, 2019 Reston, VA.

-This album is indebted to Ms. Gerber-Salins for convincing her mother, Ms. Dorothy Leah Gould Gerber, to come to the Bias Recording Studio and record the magnificent high descant on the Alleluia refrains of the last verse of the hymn, "Christ The Lord Is Risen Today."
-They used the descant arrangement from The Hymnal of 1982 of the Episcopal Church, which included 32 descants.
-She did that together with her daughter and Producer of Phase I, Ms. Heidi Gerber-Salins
+This album is indebted to Ms. Gerber-Salins for convincing her mother, Ms. Dorothy Leah Gould Gerber, to come to the Bias Recording Studio and record the magnificent high descant contained in the last verse of the hymn, "Christ The Lord Is Risen Today" on the recurring Alleluia refrains.
+The descant arrangement used is from The Hymnal of 1982 of the Episcopal Church, which included 32 descants.
+She recorded that together with her daughter, Ms. Heidi Gerber-Salins, who was also Producer/Audio Engineer of Phase I, and a significant duet vocalist on the album.

 FYI - Her daughter, Ms. Gerber-Salins, was especially pleased she got this only recording her mother ever made with them together in the recording studio.
 (There are of course the many choral recordings Ms. Dorothy Gould Gerber was part of with the Washington Choral Arts Society, but not as a duet recording with her daughter.)

-Although Ms. Dorothy Gerber only sings on the refrains of one verse of one hymn, her influence from that experience on the rest of what the Hymns and Songs of My Mother album became, is a tribute to the large influence of that contribution by Dorothy and and her daughter Heidi Gerber-Salins on the future of the album.
+Although Ms. Dorothy Gerber only sings on the recurring Alleluia refrains of the last verse of one hymn, her influence of adding that descant introduced TortoiseClimbing Audio™ to the incredible value of descants, changing treatment of various other hymns on the Hymns and Songs of My Mother.
+That is a large tribute to the influence Dorothy and and her daughter Heidi Gerber-Salins had on the future of the album.

-Several webpages under Phase II, "Arrangers" expand on the topic of descants added to several additional hymns as part of Phase II:
+Several webpages under Phase II, Arrangers, expands on the topic of descants added to several additional hymns as part of Phase II:

 Bachelor of Music from University of Colorado at Boulder.